book-app/book-list-client/README.md

 Code Fellows 301 - week 3 project

 **Authors**: Will Reid & Jeff Martinez
-**Version**: 1.0.1
+**Version**: 1.0.2

 ## Overview
 Our goal with this project was to build a mobile-only site to organize a list of books.
 The books themselves will be stored in a table (eventually in multiple tables after we normalize the data) in a postgresql instance.
-In time we will make the site appropriately elegant.

 ## Getting Started
 To build this app on your own machine, clone this repo and launch the html page in your browser.
 You will need to install node, express, filesystem, and bodyParser using npm install -save <library>.
 To be able to push and pull, you'll need to become a colaborator on the organization at https://github.com/book-app and the pipeline at https://dashboard.heroku.com/apps/book-app-cf301.